Admission Requirements

 Incoming students will create an account with CERTIPHI/MyRecordTracker, the web-based tool used to store, monitor, and maintain confidential Physician Assistant student immunization and health records.
 Completed health forms are not to be submit to PA Program faculty or staff.
 Students must first give written permission for their immunization record and tuberculosis screening results to be shared with the program by signing the Student Authorization and Release Form.
 Program personnel will not conduct health screening, immunizations, and/or healthcare services.

 Criminal background checks, including fingerprinting, child abuse clearance, and drug screening are required.
 Adverse results at any time can prevent a student from matriculating into the program, progressing in the program, placed at clinical sites or recommended for graduation.
-Included in Immunization Requirements are MMR (Measles, Mumps, Rubella), Varicella, TDAP, Current CDC Covid-19 recommendations (COVID-19 Vaccine and Covid-19 Booster) current season Influenza, Hepatitis B: Step1, Step2, Step3, and TB: Step1, Step2.
+Included in Immunization Requirements are MMR (Measles, Mumps, Rubella), Varicella, TDAP, Current CDC Covid-19 recommendations (Current COVID-19 vaccine) current season Influenza, Hepatitis B: Step1, Step2, Step3, and TB: Step1, Step2.
 See reference links below.

 Credentialing Requirement Reference Links